The following information is available to download in large print at the bottom of this page.

 DPTAC also offer comprehensive advice for travellers with disabilities.

-11. I am travelling by car, how do I get to BoomTown?
+- I am travelling by car, how do I get to Boomtown?

-BoomTown has a fully operational hospital on site, full ambulance access and emergency exit routes.
+Boomtown has a fully operational hospital on site, full ambulance access and emergency exit routes.
 The Meadow crew have 24/hr a day radio contact with Event Control who handle any emergency response required.
-Please make sure you carry medical information with you at all times.
+Please make sure you carry medical information with you at all times and inform The Meadow staff of any concerns.

 Yes, the medical centre has a clinical waste and sharps disposal facilities.

-16. Will strobe lighting be used at BoomTown?
+- Will strobe lighting be used at Boomtown?

 Yes, strobe lighting is used in the venues and outdoor arenas.
-We endeavor to have all venue managers announce strobe lighting at the beginning of performances, but we cannot promise this.
+We will provided signs on any stages with strobes.
+We also endeavor for stage managers to announce when they will be in use, but we cannot promise this.
 If you are affected by strobes or flashing lights, please communicate with venue staff, alternatively, you can talk to The Meadow staff who may be able to help.

-We hope that these Frequently Asked Questions will go some way towards assisting you in coming to BoomTown.
-You are advised to frequently check back on the BoomTown Website as this information may change.
-If there is anything that we have not covered; or you have any queries, please contact firstname.lastname@example.org We hope that we can help and look forward to seeing you at Boomtown 2017.
+We hope that these FAQs will go some way towards assisting you in coming to Boomtown.
+You are advised to frequently check back on the Boomtown website as this information may change.
+If there is anything that we have not covered; or you have any queries, please contact email@example.com